siddhanth98/Simulations-of-Cloud-Service-Models/README.md

 ## Cloud Datacenter Simulations
-This project constructs different cloud datacenters having customizable configurations load balancing policies, and implements a datacenter broker which accepts user specified task configurations to allocate those tasks in the form of cloudlets using different VM/CPU allocation and scheduling policies.
+This project constructs different cloud datacenters having customizable configurations and load balancing policies, and implements a datacenter broker which accepts user specified task configurations to allocate those tasks in the form of cloudlets using different VM/CPU allocation and scheduling policies.